wavefrontHQ/docs/pages/doc/csp_authorization.md

 ---
-title: Authorization Model in Operations for Applications on VMware Cloud Services
+title: Authorization Model in Tanzu Observability on VMware Cloud Services
 keywords: administration
 tags: [administration]
 sidebar: doc_sidebar
 permalink: csp_authorization.html
-summary: Learn about authorization of groups, users, and server to server apps to access VMware Aria Operations for Applications on VMware Cloud services.
+summary: Learn about authorization of groups, users, and server to server apps to access VMware Tanzu Observability on VMware Cloud services.
 ---

-{% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
+{% include note.html content="Starting July 3, 2023, VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications) is a service on the VMware Cloud services platform.
 The content in this chapter is valid for VMware Cloud services subscriptions.
 For **original** subscriptions, see [Authorization Model](authorization.html)."%}

-VMware Cloud services supports role-based access control for the services on its platform, including Operations for Applications.
-Operations for Applications supports object-based access control for individual dashboards and alerts as well as metrics security policy.
+VMware Cloud services supports role-based access control for the services on its platform, including Tanzu Observability.
+Tanzu Observability supports object-based access control for individual dashboards and alerts as well as metrics security policy.

 ## Role-Based Access Control with Global Permissions

-[Operations for Applications permissions](csp_permissions_overview.html) always apply to all objects of a certain type.
+[Tanzu Observability permissions](csp_permissions_overview.html) always apply to all objects of a certain type.
 For example, a user with the **Dashboards** permission can view and modify all dashboards.

 Users with the VMware Cloud **Organization Owner** or **Organization Administrator** role manage authorization with [roles and groups](csp_users_roles.html).
 They can:
 * Create **groups** and add users to each group.